What is LMOS?

 Our vision of an Internet of Agents

 Eclipse LMOS is paving the way for an Internet of Agents (IoA) — an internet-scale multi-agent system where AI agents and tools from different organizations can be easily published, discovered, and interconnected, regardless of the technologies they are built on.
-This vision builds upon the evolution of the Internet of Things (IoT), extending its principles to web-based multi-agent systems.
+This vision builds upon the evolution of the Social Web and the Internet of Things (IoT), extending its principles to web-based multi-agent systems.

 LMOS Protocol

-By defining standardized metadata, data models, interaction patterns and a communication protocol on top of WoT, the LMOS Protocol provides:
+By defining standardized metadata, metadata propagation, metadata discovery, data models, interaction patterns and a communication protocol, the LMOS Protocol provides:

-Agents and Tools are able to propagate metadata using suitable protocols.
-For local network discovery and registration, mDNS (Multicast DNS) can be used.
-For broader network discovery, agents can publish their metadata to a centralized Agent Registry.
+Agents and Tools are able to propagate metadata using different protocols.
+For local network discovery and registration, DNS-SD/mDNS can be used.
+For broader network discovery, agents can publish their metadata to Agent registries.
+Decentralized, federated protocols could be leveraged to enable decentralized metadata propagation. -

 The LMOS protocol supports the creation and management of agent groups.
 This functionality allows the formation, management, and dissolution of agent groups while enforcing trust relationships among agents within the group.
 It enhances collaboration and coordination across agents in the system.